Evermuniz/MongoDB-API/README.md

 ## Description

-This application uses a NoSQL database, specifically MongoDB.
+This application is only a back-end server and uses a NoSQL database, specifically MongoDB.
+I learned how to create models and schemas and how collections interact with each other.
+I also learned about virtuals, aggregates, and CRUD operations.

 ## Table of Contents (Optional)